Faculty & Staff

 BMus (Hons – Violin Performance)

 Molly has been teaching music since 2015.
 She studied classical violin with Dr. Jeremy Bell at Wilfrid Laurier University and Baroque violin with Jeanne Lamon in Toronto.
-Molly was a core member of the Cor Unum Ensemble from 2016-2019, and has enjoyed teaching with the non-profit after school program Sistema Toronto.
+Molly was a core member of the Cor Unum Ensemble from 2016-2019, and has enjoyed teaching with the non-profit after-school program Sistema Toronto.
 She is actively working to break down the Eurocentric and exclusionary nature of classical music education in her classroom.
 Molly holds a strong belief in music’s ability to heal and build connection, and works to keep her classes collaborative and fun!

 Molly can be reached at [email protected].